• STAR-Click Nascent Transcript Capture Kit

 1.1 EU incubation of cell samples

 When the cell density is 70-90% or the cell density meets the requirements of the experimental design, EU incubation is performed.
 Use complete culture medium to dilute EU.
-The final concentration of common cell EU is 1 mM and incubate for 2 hours.
-Or according to literature reports, the final concentration of EU and incubation time can also be adjusted.
-For the first experiment, a preliminary experiment can be performed according to the recommended EU dose and time; for example, after the cells in the T25 flask have their culture medium removed, the prepared culture medium containing 1 mM EU is added to the culture flask and incubated for 2 hours. * Follow step 2 for subsequent experiments.
+The final concentration of EU used in common cells is 1 mM and incubate for 2 hours.
+Alternatively, the final concentration of EU and incubation time can be adjusted according to literature reports.
+For the first experiment, a preliminary experiment can be performed according to the recommended EU dose and time; for example, after removing the culture medium of the cells in the T25 flask, add the prepared culture medium containing 1 mM EU to the culture flask and incubate for 2 hours. * Follow step 2 for subsequent experiments.

-The following table shows the recommended EU doses and times for testing:
+The following table shows the recommended EU doses and durations for testing:

 EU concentration (mM)